danprince/danthedev.com/posts/2022-05-01-javascripts-dependency-problem.md

 It doesn't help that both Node.js and the web have 'mid-level' standard libraries, either.
 Too low-level to use directly in applications, but high-level enough that the average developer can spot opportunities for abstractions.

 These gaps created a culture of using libraries to solve all but the simplest problems.
-If you want to build a user interface, you reach for something like React, not `document.createElement`.
-If you want to build a server, you reach for something like Express, not `http.createServer`.
+If we want to build user interfaces, we reach for React, not `document.createElement`.
+If we want to build servers, we reach for Express, not `http.createServer`.
 Even before npm existed, working directly with the DOM was uncommon.
-Almost everyone reached for jQuery.
+Everyone reached for jQuery.

-When you learn that libraries are the way to solve problems, then you solve novel problems (real and imagined) with novel libraries.
+When we learn that libraries are the way to solve problems, then we solve novel problems (real and imagined) with novel libraries.
 More programmers, more problems.
 More problems, more packages.

 ### External Tools
 A majority of the dependencies for modern frontend development are only used during development.
 This is largely because JavaScript has no official distribution, and the popular runtimes don't include tools for managing codebases.

-Instead, you reach for libraries.
+Instead, we reach for libraries.
 Projects often begin with the installation of a formatter, a linter, a bundler, a type checker, a minifier, a testing framework, or some combination of the above.

 These tools are developed in relative isolation.
 The formatter knows nothing about the linter, the linter knows nothing about the type checker, and so on.
 These tools need to be wired together with plugins and configuration files.
 This creates another explosion of supporting packages.